HenriqueOz/LifeSlit/README.md

 Lifeslit is a metroidvania game developed as a Final paper for an IT course conclusion.

-Tha game was made using GameMaker Studio 2.
+The game was made using GameMaker Studio 2.

 All the art is autoral and maded by me.

+Scribble lib was used in the project.
+See more about the lib here: https://www.jujuadams.com/Scribble/#/latest/

 Itch.io game page: https://peguinm.itch.io/lifeslit